kiranmak/draft-iotops-iiot-frwk/draft-iotops-km-iiot-frwk.md

 Integrated Industrial Network (IIN):
   : The term introduced in this document to represent a converged view of OT and IT networks.
+Virtualized PLC (vPLC):
+  : A software component of PLC, in which the control part of factory devices is decoupled from the I/O component.
+With vPLCs, the I/O stays local to the machines (sensors, actuators, and drives), while the controller logic lives as a software service implemented over RT- hypervisors.

 ## Acronyms
 * HMI: Human Machine Interface